Common Questions About Orthodontics

 Depending on whether or not we are treating a specific cosmetic issue or you are undergoing comprehensive orthodontic therapy, the length of your case can vary greatly.

-Much like traditional braces, clear braces use ceramic brackets that are made from tooth-colored materials instead of metal.
+Like traditional braces, clear braces use ceramic brackets made from tooth-colored materials instead of metal.

 While still visible, the less noticeable appliances blend in better with your smile.